aadeliee22/aadeliee22.github.io/_pages/about.md

 ---

 ## Description
 This website is to list what I have done.
+And actually, there is no such plan for this website.
+This is just my hobby.

 I guess that nobody is looking this website, because this website is boring.
 But to whom will come and read these pages: Thank you for your delightful interest!
 And also sorry for my boring website and slight knowledge that will not quite interest you.